 In marketing books, there is a well-known “7 touches” rule, which states that a customer needs to be reminded of a product at least seven times through different sources to make a conversion or increase brand loyalty.

-For each product and advertising format, this figure is different and our holistic analysis of media advertising, we can say how many touches are needed through different sources for the user to convert in a certain period
+For each product and advertising format, this figure is different and our holistic analysis of media advertising, we can say how many touches are needed through different sources for the user to convert into a certain period

 In the case of analysis outside of Facebook, where it is possible to use Google Campaign Manager, we can answer at which specific frequency the cost of contact or conversion is the most effective.